zainafzal88/blog/_posts/2020-05-21-hosting-at-home.md

 ---
 layout: post
-title:  "Turning Raspberry Pi into Web Server and Building CI/CD pipeline"
+title:  "Turn Raspberry Pi into Server and implement CI/CD pipeline"
 description: Turn your Raspberry Pi into a server and host your website/blog from home with custom domain using CI/CD pipeline for fast deployments
 date:   2020-05-21
 ---